byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 - Fill container half way with water, leaving room for expansion and fresh fruit remnants (50% of the volume).

 **Step 2:**
-- Put 1 part brown sugar in the container and stir.
+- Add 1 part (or less) brown sugar to the container and stir.

 **Step 3:**
-- Put 4-5 parts fruit remnants into the container.
+- Add 4-5 parts fruit remnants into the container.
 The smaller chopped the pieces the better the ferment.
 This is just a guideline, experiment and play with the ratio.

 **Step 4:**
-- Top up with water, close the container and let the mixture **ferment for 3 months.** It’s important not to expose the ferment to the air.
-During the first month, gases will be released during fermentation process.
-Pressure will built up in the container, release daily to avoid rupturing or use an airlock.
-Leave the cap a little lose or put a balloon over to avoid an explosion.
+- Top up with water if needed, close the container and let the mixture **ferment for 3 months.** It’s important not to expose the ferment to the air.
+During the first month, gases will be released during fermentation process. **Pressure will built up in the container, release daily to avoid rupturing or use an airlock.** Leave the cap a little lose or put a balloon over to avoid an explosion.
 A cloth with elastic is not suitable for this type of fermentation.
 Date the bin!

 Fermentation time & environment: 3 months minimum, from the time stopped adding food remnants.
 Store in a dark environment away from excessive heat.

 ![filter](./enzymeImages/enzymeProcess05.jpg)

 **Step 5:**
 - Harvest Day!
 In a suitable size vessel with a suitable size strainer, separate the solids form the liquids.
 The filtered Eco-enzyme can be bottled and is ready for use.
-For a more polished product allow the filtered liquid enzyme to rest overnight so the sediment can settle to the bottom.
+For a more polished product allow the filtered liquid enzyme to rest overnight (or longer) so the sediment can settle to the bottom.
 Repeat straining this time through a microfiber cloth, taking care to not disturb the sediment.

-A portion of filtered solids or sediment can be used as a starter for the next batch, dried and used as a powdered fertilizer, add them to the [Bokashi](./soilAlchemy.md) bin, garden compost or turn them directly into the soil.
+A portion of filtered solids or sediment can be used as a starter for the next batch, dried and used as a powdered fertilizer, or add them to the [Bokashi](./soilAlchemy.md) bin, garden compost or turn them directly into the soil.
 Even dumping them down the toilet is perfectly fine.

+Example harvest ratio: From 14 liters of enzyme under ferment; 12 liters of liquid enzyme was harvested with 2 liters of solid fermented fruit remnants.
+Further filtration yielded 9 liters of clear enzyme and 3 liters of fine fermented fruit sediment.

 ![enzyme bokashi](./enzymeImages/enzymeRemnatsBikashiBin_web.jpg)

 #### *TIPS and Details:*

-**Sugars**- For best results use molasses, brown sugar, jaggery or some similar sugar, it is full of minerals and will create a more rich product.
+**Sugars**- For best results try use molasses, brown sugar, jaggery or some similar sugar, as they are full of minerals and will create a more rich product.

-**Separate kitchen remnants**, think aroma.
+**Separating kitchen remnants**, think aroma.
-Different organics have different benefits aromas and textures.
-Separate citrus fruits like Orange, Lemon, Lime and Pineapple into a dedicated bin, these create a fantastic and powerful cleaning enzyme.
+Different organics have different benefits, aromas and textures.
+Separating citrus fruits like Orange, Lemon, Lime and Pineapple into a dedicated bin creates a fantastic and powerful cleaning enzyme.
 Other aromatics and medicinal plants and flowers such as Ginger, Aloe Vera Lemongrass, Tea, Plumeria, Rose ... can be added for a luxurious whole body healing wash product.

-Create a separate catch-all bin for everything else like veggie scraps, purely for 'compost', garden use and drains.
-Or add these to the [Bokashi](./soilAlchemy.md) pro-biotic soil building bin.
+One can create a separate catch-all bin for everything else like veggie scraps, purely for 'compost', garden use and drains.
+Or these can be added to the [Bokashi](./soilAlchemy.md) pro-biotic soil building bin.

 ![flowers](./enzymeImages/flowersPlumeria.jpg)

-**Use Airlocks for an anaerobic environment.** Keeping the ferment clean and free of insects.
+**Using Airlocks for an anaerobic environment.** Keeping the ferment clean and free of insects.
 This is important for a nice functional product and for safety, **containers may burst if the gasses are not released.** Plastic containers are best suited for this reason.
-Repurposed plastic milk containers are perfect.
+Repurposed plastic milk containers are perfect for the job.

 ![air lock](./enzymeImages/airLock.jpg)

-- Cut the ingredients into small pieces to let them break down faster.
+- Cutting the ingredients into small pieces allows them break down faster.
-- Make sure all the organic ingredients are covered by the sugar water.
+- Ensure all the organic ingredients are freely moving in the sugar water.
-- Don’t use oily food remnants (fish and meat) as ingredients, this will create a bad smell, put these in the bokashi soil building system.
+- Using oily food remnants (fish and meat) as ingredients will create a bad smell, these are not suitable for this type of application, but can be processed through the bokashi soil building system.
-- Leave some space at the top of the container for natural fermentation expansion.
+- Leave some air space to allow for natural fermentation expansion.
-- During fermentation keep away from direct sunlight.
+- During fermentation its best to keep away from direct sunlight.
 - If small insects are found in the container, close the lid tightly and let those insects decompose.
-(Increasing protein content!)
+(Increasing protein content)
 - A white layer on the surface of Eco Enzyme is a sign that fermentation is healthy and underway.
 This is a natural and harmless Kahm yeast.
 - Label the ‘Start Date’ on the container.
 - The best Eco-Enzyme ferments are 3 months and longer, fermentation starts once the last organic ingredients are added into the container.